 If you’re not sure whether or not you’re experiencing symptoms of vein disease, take our quiz below to find out.

 Do My Veins Show More in Colder Weather?

 Do veins show more when cold?
 No, the opposite is usually true.
 Veins tend to shrink and become less noticeable during colder weather.
 However, less visible veins also depend on maintaining a healthy lifestyle year-round.

 If you remain inactive and eat poorly when it’s cold outside, you may end up aggravating your symptoms.
-Even worse, you can develop additional venous issues.
-Some of these, such as Deep Vein Thrombosis (DVT), can be life-threatening.
+Even worse, you can develop additional health issues.
+Varicose veins put you at increased risk for developing blood clots in the deep veins, known as Deep Vein Thrombosis (DVT), which can be life-threatening.